QuantEcon/lecture-python-intro/lectures/cons_smooth.md

      * if the candidate consumption path is not budget feasible, propose a path with less consumption sometimes and start over

 Below, we'll describe how to execute these steps using linear algebra -- matrix inversion and multiplication.

+The above procedure seems like a sensible way to find "budget-feasible" consumption paths $c$, i.e., paths that are consistent with the exogenous income stream $y$, the initial financial  asset level $a_0$, and the terminal asset level $a_{T+1}$.

+In general, there will be many budget feasible consumption paths $c$.

+Among all budget-feasible consumption paths, which one **should** the consumer want to choose?

 We shall eventually evaluate alternative budget feasible consumption paths $c$ using the following **welfare criterion**